GoodCartel/Land/README.md

 1. Have an account (a wallet) with enough Ether for deployment
   1. To create an account, you can use a browser wallet extension.
 [Metamask](https://metamask.io/) is one popular wallet extension.
 Once you have it installed, you can switch network to Sepolia and create a new account.
   1. To get free Ether in the Sepolia testnet, you need a faucet.
 You can for example run this faucet for a while: https://sepolia-faucet.pk910.de/ .
 It takes a while to 'generate' Ether in order to deter spam attacks.
 Do note that this is not a real Proof of Work protocol.
 1. Create a new file called `.env` in the project root folder.
 You can just duplicate the file `.env.example` to have a ready template.
+The `.env` file is a store for secret information.
+All information is represented as key-value pairs.
+See the attached image for an example on how it looks.
-1. Export the account's private key.
+1. Export the created account's private key.
 Metamask offers this possibility through the account settings.
-Add this private key to the `.env` file.
+Add this private key to the `.env` file with the key `SEPOLIA_PRIVATE_KEY`.
 This private key is used to sign deployment transactions - so this account will be the one deploying contracts (and paying for the deployment).
 1. Go to https://etherscan.io and create an Etherscan account there.
-Create an API key, export it and add it to `.env`.
+Create an API key, export it and add it to `.env` with key `ETHERSCAN_API_KEY`.
 This is used to verify contracts in the Etherscan blockchain explorer.
 1. Go to https://alchemy.com and create an Alchemy account.
 Create a new app in the Sepolia network.
-Export its full HTTPS url and add it to `.env`.
+Export its full HTTPS url and add it to `.env` with key `SEPOLIA_PROVIDER_URL`.
 This is the blockchain connection provider you will use to connect to the blockchain.
 1. Your `.env` file should now look like the image after these instructions.
 1. Run command `npm run deploy` which executes a script `scripts/deploy.ts` for deployment and Etherscan verification.
 1. It takes a bit more than a minute to deploy and verify, but once that's done the script should give you an address for the contract.